publisha/publisha.github.io/_papers/footnotes.md

 Notes can be on the page where the reference occurs or as endnotes.
 On-page notes can be set as footnotes or as side notes (sometimes called margin notes).
 Endnotes can be at the end of the book or at the end of the chapter or section.

-Wherever the note is deposited it needs a number or symbol reference set as **superscript** within the text and where endnotes are used the references will be numbers set in superscript to the right of the last word in reference context.
+Wherever the note is deposited it needs a number or symbol reference set as **superscript** within the text.
+Where endnotes are used the references will be numbers set in superscript to the right of the last word in reference context.
 The numbers are most often set to start at 1 at the beginning of each chapter.
 When endnotes are displayed at the end of the book, they are grouped according to the chapter in which the references are found.

 ### Footnotes

-Where the notes are footnotes then superscripted numbers can also be used, but some publishers use the less than useful range of symbols in the order set out here. \*, †, ‡, §, ‖,¶
+Where the notes are displayed as footnotes then superscripted numbers can also be used, but some publishers use the less than useful range of symbols in the order set out here. \*, †, ‡, §, ‖,¶.
+Once all of these symbols are used on the page, then the continuation uses the same but doubled up like §§.

+> **Note**: These symbols can look very different with different typefaces.

 [![Symbols and their order for footnote References](/images/footnotes/image2.jpeg)](/images/footnotes/image2.jpeg)

-The convention is to uses these symbols in a particular order on the page as seen in this example, *Journey to Britain*, Bronwen Riley
+The convention is to use these symbols in a particular order on the page as seen in this example, *Journey to Britain*, Bronwen Riley

 [![part of a page from *Journey to Britain*, Bronwen Riley](/images/footnotes/image3.jpeg)](/images/footnotes/image3.jpeg)